by Megan Bittner

 Vegetable tian is a beautiful and healthy side dish that older children can help prep and younger children can assemble.
 Use the assembly as an opportunity to teach the younger ones a quick lesson on patterns.

 This impossible pumpkin pie makes its own crust (subscribing to the newsletter is required for free access to the site), so your little cooks can bake this themselves and still have time for some Thanksgiving games.

-A simple printable from The Idea Room is an easy game for younger children to play together.
+With a die and this simple printable from The Idea Room, you can create an easy game for younger children to play together.